Analysis of the USDA Cost of Food at Home database shows that fat is the cheapest macronutrient.

 Even though we are getting most of our energy from fat rather than carbs, the body will still work to bring maintain lower levels of energy in the bloodstream using insulin, and stop the release of stored glycogen and body fat until you have used up the energy in your blood from your food.
 This is why Thomas Seyfried and Dominic D’Agostino talk specifically about the benefits of a calorie restricted ketogenic diet.

 blood glucose and ketone levels for weight loss and endogenous ketosis

 Many people embark on a ketogenic dietary approach to manage their diabetes and achieve long-term weight loss.
 They want lower insulin levels to enable them to burn more body fat for long-term insulin sensitivity and health.

-To understand what all this means I have divided the three thousand data points into five quintiles, from lowest to highest total energy.
+To understand what all this means, the chart below shows the data divided into three thousand data points into five quintiles, from lowest to highest total energy.
 For each quintile, I have calculated the average, 25th percentile and 75th percentile blood ketone (BHB) value.
-Half of the ketone values will fit between the 25th and 75th percentile values.
+Half of the ketone values fit between the 25th and 75th percentile values.

 average BG (mmol/L)

 total energy (mmol/L)